1 Quick Technique for Managing Anxiety: Grounding

 - 1 thing you can taste.
 If you don’t taste anything in this moment, perhaps grab a piece of gum or small mint to place in your mouth and draw your attention to.

 This technique often takes less than a minute but can serve as a “reset” to bring you out of the anxious thoughts swirling through your mind about the past or future and instead help you focus on the right now.

 Was this helpful?

-If you’d like to learn more calming techniques, I encourage you to check out our Mindfulness page or contact us today to talk about how meeting one on one with a trained therapist may help you better cope with your anxiety.
+Aspire Counseling is a counseling clinic that specializes in providing evidence based counseling services.
+More specifically, several of our therapists focus on anxiety treatment.
+We offer powerful anxiety treatment techniques and love to help people find effective ways to not only cope with anxiety in the moment but reduce the anxiety they face on a day to day basis!
+If you’d like to learn more calming techniques, I encourage you to check out our Mindfulness page or contact us today to talk about how meeting one on one with a trained anxiety therapist may help you better cope with your anxiety.

 Jessica Tappana, LCSW is the founder, director and a therapist at Aspire Counseling in Columbia, MO.
 She began Aspire Counseling in May 2017 to provide quality, evidence based mental health services to individuals in the Mid Missouri area looking for healing from trauma, grief, anxiety and overwhelming stress.
-The practice now has 4 therapists and serves all ages from early childhood through retirement.
+The practice now has several anxiety therapists who see children through retired adults struggling with anxiety.
 Jessica is proud of the care that is taken at Aspire to match each client with a therapist who is uniquely suited to meet that client’s needs based on personality, training, specialty and experience.
 If you’re interested in beginning your healing journey, you will find a safe and inviting space in our office.